aaronkyle/social-development/terms/stakeholder-analysis.md

 -->

 Stakeholder analysis is also helpful in understanding and predicting site-level risks and opportunities for communities when crafting an optimal portfolio of community investment.[FN^1](http://commdev.org/userfiles/SRMining%20Veronica%20Nyhan%20Jones,%20Jelena%20Lukic,%20Arjun%20Bhalla,%20Dafna%20Tapiero%20-%20July%2015.pdf) It draws on the company’s existing analysis of project-induced risks and benefits-sharing opportunities.
 Stakeholder analysis allows project managers to nuance their engagement with specific stakeholder groups.
-For example, when investigation options for urban housing, stakeholder analysis may involve differenating between categories of land tenure and home ownership, such as owners, renters and the homeless.
+For example, when investigating options for urban housing, stakeholder analysis may involve differentiating between categories of land tenure and home ownership, such as owners, renters and the homeless.
 Other potential stakeholders for an urban development initiative are regulators and officials, housing developers and suppliers, professionals such as architects and lawyers, local and national politicians, finance and credit institutions and representatives of NGOs and CBOs.

-Project managers can perform on-going analysis of stakeholder groups to identify any that may not be unintentionally excluded from benefits-sharing initiatives or to identify potential conflicts of interest for a proposed investment scheme.
-When managers are seeking to implement change or to initiate an activity, stakeholder analysis can help to identify ‘champions of change’, groups who might resist change, and even useful commonalities of interest to build on when negotiating and selecting social development inititatives.
+Project managers can perform on-going analysis of stakeholder groups to identify any that may be unintentionally excluded from benefits-sharing initiatives or to identify potential conflicts of interest for a proposed investment scheme.
+When managers are seeking to implement change or to initiate an activity, stakeholder analysis can help to identify ‘champions of change’, groups who might resist change, and even useful commonalities of interest to build on when negotiating and selecting social development initiatives.

 <!--